 Advanced chemistry projects to be carried out under the direction of a faculty member.
 These projects may involve computational, theoretical, experimental work or a combination of these.
 Projects based on experimental work may be carried out in the research lab of the instructor.
 Topics of the advanced projects will be selected by the faculty member offering the course and will not necessarily be related to the dissertation topic of the student.
-(0-12-4)
+May be taken more than once and up to 12 credit hours.
+(Credit: Variable)